lustre-labs/lustre/README.md

 ## Documentation

-You can find the official documentation over at [pkg.hayleigh.dev/lustre](https://pkg.hayleigh.dev/lustre).
-Note that if you're viewing the documentation published on Hexdocs, you may find that things are missing!
-Because of the way Gleam's documentation is generated, packages and functions that target JavaScript don't get documented.
+You can find the official documentation over at [lustre.build](lustre.build).
+Note that if you're viewing the documentation published on [Hexdocs](https://hexdocs.pm/lustre/index.html), you may find that things are missing!
+Because of the way Gleam's documentation is generated, packages and functions that target _only_ JavaScript don't get documented.

 ## Installation